Universal Credit, disability and transitional protection

 This case is continuing notwithstanding the Ministerial statement and subsequent draft regulations claiming to provide transitional protection to those disabled people who have moved onto UC ahead of the managed migration process and, as a consequence, lost out on the SDP.
 The draft regulations do not in fact provide for a disabled adult previously in receipt of SDP to receive an equivalent top up amount in UC if they are in receipt of the LCWRA element and do not address at all the situation of disabled children.

-The case has been listed for hearing on 23 Jan 2019.
+The two cases have been listed together for hearing on 23 & 24 January 2019.